cyrilghali/personal-website/data/now/default.md

 # Learning

-Growth Hacking, Project Management and Backend Development
+Growth Hacking, Product Management and Backend Development

 # Location

 Paris, France

+# Goals

+- Launch an app to learn Coptic.
+Currently studying what's the best way to learn a new language.
+- Losing weight.
+I have lost 20lbs.
+60 lefts.
+- Find an internship in the United Stated or Switzerland for Feb 2023.